 Braille Letters Deliver Smiles to Kids Across AmericaPublished on

-During the holiday season, there’s so much going on it’s easy to forget that it’s a very visual experience for most.
+During the holiday season, there’s so much going on it’s easy to forget that Christmas is a very visual experience for most.
 That’s why it’s so important to remember to include as many people as we can.
-Those who live with visual impairments unfortunately know what it feels like to be left out a little too well.
+We want to make sure everyone feels included regardless of their abilities.

-We had a little phrase around here that helped inspire us this past year and that’s: “Sometimes it takes more than seeing to believe.”
-That goes for almost everything, it takes more than seeing to believe in love, it takes more than seeing to know someone cares, it take more than seeing to truly enjoy just about anything.
-It’s important to include everyone in life and business, to reach out and make everyone feel welcome; that goes for everyone whether they are living with perfect eyesight or not.
+We have a little phrase around here that helps inspire us and that’s: “Sometimes it takes more than seeing to believe.”
+This goes for almost everything.
+It takes more than seeing to believe in love, it takes more than seeing to know someone cares, it takes more than seeing to truly enjoy just about anything.
+It’s important to include everyone in life and business, to reach out and make everyone feel welcome.

-If you still insist that “seeing is believing,” we wanted to share our own Santa Tracking map that shows all of the hometown’s of kids who still believe in Santa and asked him to send them letters in braille.
-With 316 kids hearing from Santa this past year in 44 different states in the USA, we should all take note- accessibility is important everywhere.
+If you still insist that “seeing is believing,” we wanted to share our own Santa Tracking map that shows all of the hometowns of kids who still believe in Santa and asked him to send them letters in braille.
+With 355 kids hearing from Santa this past year in 43 different states in the USA, we should all take note; accessibility is important everywhere.

 If you’re not sure where to start, start with your documents.
-You can begin making the world more accessible by giving everyone equal access to the things you put down on paper.
+Begin making the world more accessible by giving everyone equal access to the things you put down on paper or share digitally.
 You’d be amazed at what that alone can do for inclusion and empowerment.
-We offer some options to help people do this, but everyone can make a difference in their own way.
-If we all started thinking about how others might read our writing, how they could feel our art, how they might join in on the fun of a visual season- Well, that really would be something amazing!
+We offer a few options to help people do this, but everyone can make a difference in their own way.
+If we all started thinking about how others might read our words, how they could feel our art, how they might join in on the fun of a visual season… Well, that really would be something amazing!
 Join us in our mission of Making the World a More Readable Place™, and help everyone feel included today.